 Manure tea is easy to make.
 Put the manure in a burlap sack and place that into a large container and cover it with water.
 The size of the container you use depends on how much manure you have.

 We have over 30 laying birds and I use a thirty-gallon trash can for this.
 Let it sit for a couple of days and it’s ready.
 I don’t do this often, only once a year, because of the other ways I use the manure.

 My favorite way to use it is to spread it on the garden in the fall and let the girls scratch it in as they clean up the garden.
 By spring, the soil is enriched and ready to go!

 That’s right.
-If you’ve never sat and watched a flock of birds, especially free ranged birds, you don’t know what you’re missing.
+If you’ve never sat and watched a flock of birds, especially free-ranged birds, you don’t know what you’re missing.
 If you have chickens, then you’re smiling right now because you’re thinking about the comical flock you own.
-There’s such a wide range of shapes, colors, and sizes which adds variety of color, personality, and interest to a flock.
+There’s such a wide range of shapes, colors, and sizes which adds a variety of colors, personalities, and interest to a flock.

 Those are my top five reasons for keeping chickens.
 What about you?
 Why do you keep chickens?
 Are you thinking about chicken keeping?

 If you like this post, please feel free to share it.
 Be sure to share your thoughts and experience with us by commenting below.
-You can also use the Contact Me page to reach me personally.
+You can also use the Contact Me page to reach me.